-Environmental liabilities at the Kinsley project are limited to the reclamation of disturbed areas resulting from exploration work conducted by Pilot Gold since acquisition of the property in 2011.
+Environmental liabilities at the Kinsley project are limited to the reclamation of disturbed areas resulting from exploration work conducted by Liberty Gold from 2011 to 2019 and New Placer Dome since their acquisition of the property in 2019.

 Evidence of extensive previous mineral exploration and mining activities persists.
 Alta Gold Company ("Alta") developed and operated the Kinsley mine from 1994 to 1999.
 The mine produced oxidized disseminated gold ore for heap-leach recovery from seven pits.
 From topographically lowest to highest, and from east to west, these pits include the Access, Lower Main, Emancipation, Main, Upper Main, Ridge, and Upper pits (Figure 7.8).
 A crushing plant, heap-leach pad, and recovery facility were located at the base of the eastern slope of the Kinsley Mountains, below the mining facilities and immediately east of the project claims.
 A haul road connected the operations.